Let’s get ready for your professional headshots!

 Rested Face

 Hydrate and get your 8 hours in the night before.
 You’ll want those eyes bright.
+Please don’t drink alcohol the evening prior or the morning of your session as it can really mess with complexions.

 In order to keep the attention on your face, solid or finely patterned attire works best.
-In contrast, bold patterns like plaid, color blocks, polkadots, or large floral prints tend to draw the eye away from your face.

 A color that accents your eyes or skin tone is always a great bet.